 - Incorporate best practices for managing cardiac toxicities in cancer patients.

-- Integrate the latest diagnosis and treatment options available for cardiac amyloidosis, sarcoidosis, and hypertrophic cardiomyopathy.
+- Integrate the latest diagnosis and treatment options available for ATTR amyloid, AL amyloidosis, sarcoidosis, and myocarditis.

 - Evaluate multi-modality imaging such as cardiac magnetic resonance (MR), echocardiography, and nuclear imaging including positron emission tomography (PET) scanning in the diagnosis and follow-up of cardio-oncology patients.

 - Apply recommendations from the ACC/AHA/Heart Failure Society of America (HFSA) guidelines when diagnosing and managing patients with cardiomyopathy.